MozeBaltyk/mozebaltyk.github.io/content/news/bad-good-ugly-git/index.md

 ---
-# type: docs
+type: news
-title: 📡 The Bad, the Good and the Ugly Git
+title: 👺 The Bad, the Good and the Ugly Git
 date: 2023-08-21T03:48:10+02:00
 featured: true
 draft: true